Public Works and Environmental Services

 What To Expect

-DPWES staff and consultants will closely supervise all the work to make sure it is done right. will closely watch all the work to make sure it is done right.
+DPWES staff and consultants will closely supervise all the work to make sure it is done right.
 We will do our best to keep noise and disruptions to a minimum in your neighborhood and plan construction to avoid interfering with your recreational activities.
 You can rest assured that your sewer service will continue without any interruptions.

 The Little Hunting Creek Force Main Project will cost $13.6 million to construct, which will be provided by Fairfax County’s Capital Improvement Program.
 This program supports important wastewater and infrastructure projects like this one.